 the new england patriots making it to yet another super bowl is a great opportunity to revisit (or appreciate for the first time?) the patriotic song gay patriots on the richyrocks youtube channel.

-the song includes varying american opinions about homosexuality, references to the new england patriots‘ nearly completing a perfect season before losing to the new york giants in super bowl xlii and three definitions of gay. it was inspired by gore vidal‘s prediction that in the future governments will promote homosexuality as a method of population control.
+the song includes varying american opinions about homosexuality, references to the new england patriots‘ nearly completing a perfect season before losing to the new york giants in super bowl xlii and three definitions of gay. the concept of gay patriots was inspired by gore vidal‘s prediction that in the future governments will promote homosexuality as a method of population control.

 the most common use for the word gay nowadays is homosexual.

 it is also used to insult something as stupid, frivolous or irritating. this usage is widespread (common), but is considered offensive by many who understand it to be homophobic.

 fezziwig, ebenezer scrooge’s boss in the novel a christmas carol, doing a gay (happy) dance at christmas